Gardens & Galleries

 One Night

-Overnight in the magnificent marina hotel in what the Japanese call, the Beverley Hills area of Tokyo.
-Just 11 rooms in total you will feel very special at this unique property.
+Overnight in the magnificent marina hotel in what the Japanese call the Beverley Hills area of Tokyo.
+With just 11 rooms in total, you will feel very special at this unique property.

 Hotel Kanra, Kyoto